 At the northwestern corner of the square is the Palazzo Beneventano del Bosco and at its southern end is Chiesa di Santa Lucia alla Badia, the home of Caravaggio’s eye-catching masterpiece, Il Seppellimento di Santa Lucia or “Burial of St. Lucy” which was elaborately painted in Syracuse between the year 1608 and 1609.

 There are Baroque treasures and quaint outdoor cafes to go to under the beautiful sun.
 There is also a tourist office for guides.

 If you like Baroque architecture, do visit Ragusa Ibla where a lot of dramatic churches are located.
-One of these is Cathedral of San Giorgio which was built in 1738 by architect Rosario Gagliardi to replace the temple that was ruined by the 1693 earthquake.
+One of these is the Cathedral of San Giorgio which was built in 1738 by architect Rosario Gagliardi to replace the temple that was ruined by the 1693 earthquake.
 This is also the only place to catch a glimpse of the Catalan-Gothic style portal.
-Statues of saints, painted portals, huge columns and 250 steps make up its façade.
+Statues of saints, painted portals, huge columns, and 250 steps make up its façade.

 The narrow snaky street that connects Ragusa Ibla with Ragusa Superiore is where the church of Santa Maria Delle Scale “Saint of Mary of the Steps” is located.
 It was severely damaged in 1693 but the half was rebuilt in Baroque style architecture and the surviving half which was done in Gothic style architecture remained as it is.

 Stromboli is off the north coast of Sicily and home of one of the three active volcanoes of Italy.
 It is also one of eight Aeolian Islands north of Sicily.
 It is called “Lighthouse of the Mediterranean” because of its minor eruptions that can be seen from afar.